mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 (tutorials-silicon-probe-remove-content)=
 ## Remove Content of Your Local Research Data Repository
 One advantage of using GIN for your data repository mangement is that you do not need to keep duplicate repositories in order to prevent accidental detrimental changes to your main repository.
 One reason for that is having version control system.
 The other reason is that you can safely remove the content of your local repository and replace it with pointers to original files.
 As a result you can save space on your local hard-drive.
-To remove the local content type the following line in your commend terminal:
+To remove the local content type the following line in your terminal:
 ```
 gin remove-content
 ```